What Is The Theme Of Poem

 3. Consider the Context:

-Understanding the historical, cultural, and biographical context of a poem can shed light on its theme.
+Understanding the historical, cultural, and biographical context of a poem can walk through its theme.

 • Historical Context: Research the time period in which the poem was written.
 What were the major social, political, and economic issues of the day?